South Korea's parliament votes to impeach President Park

 What happens next?

 Now that the parliament has voted to impeach, the reins will be handed over to Prime Minister Hwang.
-Ahead of Friday's vote, Hwang held a meeting with cabinet members to ensure a smooth transition of power, should the vote go against Park.
+Ahead of Friday's vote, Hwang held a meeting with Cabinet members to ensure a smooth transition of power.

 The 59-year-old former justice minister will now preside as acting president while impeachment deliberations by the country's constitutional court take place.